Finding the ideal coffee brewing method has always been a quest for coffee lovers worldwide.

 - The machine heats up the water to an optimal temperature (around 195 – 205°F) before dripping it over the coffee grounds.

-- The hot water passes through the grounds, gradually extracting their flavors as it flows down into a carafe or cup below.
+- The hot water passes through the grounds, gradually extracting their flavors as it flows into a carafe or cup below.

 Convenience and Ease of Use